 Lemony Winter Risotto

-- Start by cutting the rough piece of your veggies and throw them into a pot of boiling water; make sure you have some onion in.
+- Make the stock.
+Start by cutting the rough piece of your veggies and throw them into a pot of boiling water; make sure you have some onion in.
 If you are in a rush, you can always use a preservative-free vegetables’ stock cube.

-- Start adding the stock, little by little, adding more when the rice has absorbed the liquid.
-When the rice is “al dente,” add the zucchini and the flat beans, the 200 gr of your choice of cheese, the tsp of thyme, the lemon zest, and serve, placing the optional cheese parmesan cracker on top.
+- Add vegetable stock.
+Start adding the stock, little by little, adding more when the rice has absorbed the liquid.
+When the rice is “al dente,” add the raw zucchini, nutritional yeast, fresh thyme, and half of one lemon's juice.

 - Adjust.
 Add the remaining tablespoon of vegan butter, salt and freshly ground black pepper.
 Remove the thyme sprigs.

 - Garnish.
 Add vegan parmesan and optionally lighly toasted slivered almonds.